NCAR/ncharts/README-prod.md

 ```
 8. Initialize the database

-  This runs the django migrations commands, which should also handle the situation of one of the models changes, or is added or deleted:
+  This also runs the django migration command, which should also handle the situation when one of the models changes, or is added or deleted:

   ```sh
   cd $DJROOT/ncharts